pennions/Community/documentation/kea-components/kea-table.md

     cellFunctions: {},         /** [Optional]
                                 *  Object, Key: Value
-                                *  Key is the exact JSON object key, Value is a function (value, prop, object), must return a string, which will be put in the innerHTML of the td
+                                *  Key is the exact JSON object key, Value is a function (value, prop, object), must return a string,
-                                */
+                                *  which will be put in the innerHTML of the td */

     sortingFunction: function, /** [Optional]
                                 *  Object, Key: Value
-                                *  Key is the exact JSON object key, Value is a sorting function (jsonArray, sortDetails[{propertyName: string, descending: true/false }], metadata = null), must return a function (a, b) which must return 1, 0 or -1
+                                *  Key is the exact JSON object key, Value is a sorting function
+                                *  params: (jsonArray, sortDetails[{propertyName: string, descending: true/false }], metadata = null),
+                                *  must return a function (a, b) which must return 1, 0 or -1
-                                *  By default it can sort a lot of values, for dates you can use the contentMetadata to further enhance sorting.
+                                *  By default it can sort a lot of values, for dates you can use the contentMetadata to
+                                *  further enhance sorting.
                                 */

     table: {},                 /** [Optional]